kapil559/deltaba/README.md

 # deltaba
-this is a new demo for gitbhub class
+this is a new demo for gitbhub class.